RISC-OS-Community/RISC-OS-Community/README.md

 Everyone can join and be part of it, not just developers.

+If someone needs to fix something and is not part of the community, that is OK too. but make sure you follow our contributing guidelines and you run tests before you open a PR.
+If you are adding code/features make sure you also add tests to test your feature.

 ## How does it work?
 It's simple, all projects are publicly discussed.
 When tasks are decided they get assigned to one of the following teams: